MSc, Postgraduate Certificate, Postgraduate Diploma

 Psychology at Stirling is one of the leading psychology departments in the UK.
 It ranked in the top 20 in the recent research assessment (REF 2014).

-Although people live longer and are currently ‘healthier’ in many ways than before, this has not led to a sense of improved health or wellbeing for all members of society.
-Health Psychology aims to improve wellbeing by applying psychological theories, methods and research to the promotion of health, prevention and treatment of illness and disability, analysis and improvement of the health care system and health policy formation.
-A small number of NHS-funded bursaries are available to cover tuition fees and other expenses.
+Although many people live longer and are currently ‘healthier’ in many ways than before, this has not led to a sense of improved health or wellbeing for all members of society.
+Health Psychology improves wellbeing by applying psychological theories, methods and research to the promotion of health, prevention and treatment of illness and disability, analysis and improvement of the health care systems and health policy formation.
+A small number of NHS-funded bursaries may be available to cover tuition fees and other expenses.

 Students on this course will understand and critically evaluate the theoretical basis of health psychology and apply this knowledge to understanding health, health behaviours and health care issues.

-The course has a strong experiential focus – it includes contributions from health care practitioners and allows you to carry out a brief placement in a health care setting.
-You are encouraged to carry out research in health care settings where possible.
+The course has a strong experiential focus – it includes contributions from health care practitioners and allows you to carry out a brief placement in a health care setting, normally arranged by the student with help/support from the course team.

-This MSc is designed to meet the British Psychological Society’s requirements for Stage One training towards Chartered Health Psychology status.
+This MSc is designed to meet the British Psychological Society’s requirements for Stage One training towards professional Health Psychologist status.
 Via formal teaching and practical experience, you will acquire relevant skills and core competencies as a basis for professional training in health psychology (Stage Two), or other applications of psychology to health issues.

 The course comprises the following modules in Semester 1:

 The following modules are taken in the Semester 2:

 The modules are taught in two- to three-hour seminars which include lectures, workshops, and practical or experiential sessions.
 You need to complete and pass the six modules above to be awarded the MSc Health Psychology.
 Assessment is by formal exams and coursework (including oral presentations, essays, group work and critical reviews of research).